 Autowire DSL

-Koin offers an autowire DSL that allows you to target a class constructor directly and automatically wire dependencies, avoiding the need to specify them within a lambda expression.
+Koin offers an autowire DSL that allows you to target a class constructor directly and automatically wire dependencies.

 class ClassB()